Swasth-Apps/swasth.co/src/pages/blog/dealing-with-social-anxiety.md

 **Evolutionary Factors:** Anxiety benefitted many of our ancestors as it kept them aware of upcoming troubles.
 So, they spend enough time being cautious and thinking of tackling the threats.
 This could one reason why someone adapts to anxiety.

-**Biological Factors:** Genes can another factor triggering your anxiety hormones as if you look at your family tree, you may find a few of your forefathers having the same kind of behavior as you have.
+**Biological Factors:** Genes can be another factor triggering your anxiety hormones as if you look at your family tree, you may find a few of your forefathers having the same kind of behavior as you have.

 **Past childhood experiences:** Growing up in a particular surrounding plays a significant role in our traits, behavior, and lifestyle.
 Similarly, your anxiety can be an aftereffect of your past experiences, most likely your childhood memories.